tobi-code/ManipulationLibrary/docs/index.rst

 Welcome to ManipulationLibrary's documentation!
 ===============================================
 The e²SEC[2] framework can be used to express human manipulation actions in a simple and concise way.
-Therefore, a manipulation in translated to a 24 x n matrix, which represents spatial relation between objects.
+Therefore, a manipulation is translated to a 24 x n matrix, which represents spatial relation between objects.

 Introduction:
 -------------
 ManipulationLibrary is a module for Python 3 to work with eSEC[1] matrices and extract e²SEC[2] matrices from manipulations.
 In order to analyse existing eSEC[1] matrices, the "eSEC_analyser.py" module is used.
 In the example folder a Jupyter Notebook script is provided which shows how to:

-* import the module
+* Import the module

-* read eSEC[1] matricers from PDF
+* Read eSEC[1] matricers from PDF

-* plot the importance of rows
+* Plot the importance of rows

-* check if any eSEC[1] matrix is same as another one
+* Check if any eSEC[1] matrix is identical to another one

 * Remove combinations of relations (rows)

-* plot a dendrogram and dissimilarity matrix for all manipulations
+* Plot a dendrogram and dissimilarity matrix for all manipulations

-* plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC[2] matrices
+* Plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC[2] matrices

 The module "manipulation_analyser.py" is used to calculate e²SEC[2] matrices using the MANIAC[3] dataset.
 An example Jupyter Notebook along with point cloud data and corresponding labels is provided in the